Using ’em’ for Relative Sizing: Basing Sizes on the Font Size of the Parent Element

 - Calculation Complexity: Calculating

-values can be a bit of a mental workout, especially when dealing with nested elements.
+emvalues can be a bit of a mental workout, especially when dealing with nested elements.
 You might need to break out your calculator (or, you know, use a CSS preprocessor like Sass or Less, which can handle the calculations for you.
 More on that later!). - Potential for Unexpected Results: If you’re not careful,

--based sizes within that element will collapse to zero.
+ems can lead to unexpected results.
+For example, if you accidentally set afont-sizeof0on a parent element, all theem-based sizes within that element will collapse to zero.
 (Cue the debugging headaches!) 🤕

 VI.
 Best Practices for Using ’em’ (The Road to ’em’ Enlightenment)

-To avoid the pitfalls and harness the full power of em
+To avoid the pitfalls and harness the full power of ems, follow these best practices:

 -